-The luxuiously friendly solution is to use the intuitive GUI to create rules in Little Snitch, which is nominally privacy software, but is in fact more generally useful.
+The luxurious solution is to use the intuitive GUI to create rules in Little Snitch, which is nominally privacy software, but is in fact more generally useful.
 Worth the money.
-Go into Little Snitch and create a “profile” called “low bandwidth”which prevents e.g. your Droppantsbox or Ogle Drive or Owncloud or other file syncing software from accessing the internet when you are in a “low bandwidth” situation.
-Remembering to switch now…
+Go into Little Snitch and create a “profile” called “low bandwidth” which prevents e.g. your Droppantsbox or Ogle Drive or P3wncloud or other file syncing software from accessing the internet when you are in a “low bandwidth” situation.
+Remembering to switch, now…

-Also possibly useful for might be lulu, an OSX firewall.
+Also possibly useful for might be lulu, a macOS firewall.

-Some different application firewall I s’pose? there is the elderly and quirlky trickle which does application throttling but in a hairy way via dynamic library injection.
+Some different application firewall I s’pose? there is the elderly and quirky trickle which does application throttling but in a hairy way via dynamic library injection.

 tc is more mainstream but works at the interface level and is not that obvious, although there are basic guis.